HenrikJoreteg/redux-bundler/docs/api/included-bundles.md

 ```

 ## `createAsyncResourceBundle(optionsObject)`

+Not in main index, be imported directly: `import createAsyncResourceBundle from 'redux-bundler/create-async-resource-bundle'`

 Returns a pre-configured bundle for fetching a remote resource (like some data from an API) and provides a high-level abstraction for declaring when this data should be considered stale, what conditions should cause it to fetch, and when it should expire, etc.